ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-5-1.md

 Incorporating strategic thinking techniques within critical thinking enhances the quality and effectiveness of long-term goal planning and execution.
 By utilizing tools such as SWOT analysis, PESTEL analysis, scenario planning, Blue Ocean Strategy, systems thinking, innovation and design thinking, mind mapping, decision matrices, and stakeholder analysis, individuals can develop comprehensive strategies that account for internal and external factors, encourage creativity, and drive long-term success.

-*Suggested reading: "Playing to Win: How Strategy Really Works" by A.G.
-Lafley and Roger L. Martin.*